ilichkaya/laravel-restify/docs-v2/content/en/search/advanced-filters.md

 const  response = await axios.get(`api/restify/posts?filters=${filters}`);
 ```

-The frontend has to encode into base64 an array of filters.
+The Frontend has to encode into base64 an array of filters.
 Each filter contains 2 things:

 - `key` - which is the `ke-bab` form of the filter class name, or a custom `$uriKey` [defined in the filter](#custom-uri-key)

 - `value` - this is optional, and represents the value the advanced filter will as a third argument in the `filter` method

-### Custom uri key
+### Custom keys

-Since your class names could change along the way, you can define a `$uriKey` property to your filters, so the frontend will use always the same `key` when applying a filter:
+Since your class names could change along the way you can define a `$uriKey` property to your filters, so the Frontend will use always the same `key` when applying a filter:

 ```php
 class ReadyPostsFilter extends AdvancedFilter